The gory details of an implementation

 .eh_frame

-to actually raise the exception
+h calls __cxa_throw to actually raise the exception

-is part of the C++ runtime; stack unwinding is handled by _Unwind_RaiseException
+__cxa_throw is part of the C++ runtime; stack unwinding is handled by _Unwind_RaiseException

 First phase - Search - find the frame where execution will resume